 Next, use the search bar effectively.
 Type in “Solo Leveling” or its Japanese name “Ore dake Level Up na Ken.”
 Simple, right?

-Once you hit search, you’ll see a list of results.
-Look for the cover art that matches “Solo Leveling.”
-It’s usually pretty distinctive, so you shouldn’t have too much trouble spotting it.
+Once you hit search, you’ll see a list of results, and that’s where you’re looking for the cover art that matches “Solo Leveling.”
+It’s distinctive.
+Shouldn’t be hard to spot.

 Pick the one that suits your preference.